teezyyoxo/kubem8/README.md

    MongoServerSelectionError: getaddrinfo ENOTFOUND some-dependency
       at Timeout._onTimeout (...)
+or...
+   # Describe deployment with 'web' in the name in namespace 'prod'
+   kdescribe -n prod web
+   # Delete pod with 'cache' in the name in namespace 'staging'
+   kdel -n staging cache

 ### 🚫 No Dependencies
 	•	Does not require jq or any third-party tools
 	•	Works with Bash and kubectl

 ## Notes
-	•	These scripts default to your current Kubernetes context and namespace.
+	•	These scripts default to your current Kubernetes context and namespace and assume kubectl is installed, configured, and has access to your cluster.
    •	Supports **partial substring** matches for pod names.
 	•	You can hardcode a namespace by modifying the NAMESPACE_ARG variable inside the scripts. (for now)
+   •	Works best with reasonably short and unique search strings to avoid large result sets.

 ## Contributions
 Feel free to open issues or pull requests for improvements!